 Their son found Unity Homes online while researching options for building energy efficient homes.
-Cindy and Bob had a good initial meeting with Dick Struthers at our show home, and were immediately taken with the clean lines and modern aesthetic of the Zum platform.
+Cindy and Bob had a good initial meeting with their sales advisor, and were immediately taken with the clean lines and modern aesthetic of the Zum platform.
 Cindy thought that locating a contemporary house next to their classic red barn would create an interesting juxtaposition.
 Bob wasn’t so sure, but the contrast has grown on him.

 Bob and Cindy appreciated that Unity’s systems result in greater predictability and control over costs.
 They also knew that the accelerated construction schedule made possible by Unity’s off-site fabrication would be very helpful, because their home had sold within days of being put on the market.
 And they were looking forward to “walking their environmental talk” by installing enough solar power on the roof to allow for Net Zero performance.